-Office Administration - Word Processing Level 1 Certificate
+Level 1 Certificate in Office Administration - Word Processing

-First Semester • Credit Hrs
+First S emester • Credit Hrs

 ITSW 1301 Introduction to Word Processing 3

 POFI 2331 Desktop Publishing 3

 POFT 2303 Speed & Accuracy Building 3

 POFT 1301 Business English 3

-POFI 1301 Computer Applications I 3
+ITSW 1304 Introduction to Spreadsheets 3

-Total Hours 15
+• Total Hours 15

-Paralegal (Legal Assistant) Associate of Applied Science
+Paralegal (Legal Assistant)

-The purpose of the Paralegal Associate of Applied Science is to prepare students for employment as a paralegal/ legal assistant, with the knowledge and skills necessary to perform legal research, drafting, investigation, record-keeping and related administrative functions under the guidance and supervision of a licensed attorney.
-Students completing all course requirements and acquiring the associate degree would be eligible to apply for certification, by examination, from the National Association of Legal Assistants.
+The purpose of the Paralegal Associate of Applied Science is to prepare students for employment as a paralegal/legal assistant, with the knowledge and skills necessary to perform legal research, drafting, investigation, record-keeping and related administrative functions under the guidance and supervision of a licensed attorney.
+Students completing all course requirements and acquiring the associate degree would be eligible to apply for certification by examination, from the National Association of Legal Assistants.